Official ZPE/YASS documentationRunning ZPE

 which you have put the zpe.jar file.
 If you have chosen to install ZPE using

-the installer for m you can skip this step.
+the installer for macOS/Linux you can skip this step.
 If you wish to have ZPE accessible

 Now you need to run the ZPE program.
 To do so, type:

 java -jar zpe.jar

 If you have already installed it correctly using the installer, you can simply type (you can type this anywhere on your system):

 Hopefully we will get a spiel about what ZPE version you are using and a bunch of information about the commands accepted.
 This is good.